johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 * "Dataset Construction - SEM Unemployment.do"
 * "State Names.dta"
 * "alcohol.dta"
+* "alcohol_noborders.dta"
-* "setup.do"
+* "synth_setup.do"
 * "synth_preestimation_2000.do"
 * "synth_model_2000.do"
 * "synth_postestimation_2000.do"
-* "synth_preestimation_2009.do"
-* "synth_model_2009.do"
+* "mc_share.do"
-* "synth_postestimation_2009.do"
+* "Sensitivity Analysis.xlsx"

 #### File Layout

-The do files and data files attached can be placed into the following set of folders (the set of folders under "synth" below are created automatically by the do-file "setup.do"):
+The do files and data files attached can be placed into the following set of folders.
+Create the two folders "Dataset Construction" and "Synth", after which time the two setup files ("Dataset Construction - Setup.do" and "synth_setup.do") will create the rest.
+After that, place under "synth" below are created automatically by the do-file "setup.do"):

 * Dataset Construction
   * *All Dataset Construction do-files*